 - ½ cup of unsweetened coconut flakes

-- 1 cup of coconut or almond milk
+- 1 1/2 cups of coconut or almond milk

-- Pre-heat oven to 350 degrees
+- Preheat the oven to 350 degrees.

-- Next add the eggs one at a time, the coconut or almond milk and the cooled melted butter.
+- Then, add the coconut or almond milk and the cooled melted butter or coconut oil.

-- Bake at 350 degrees for 45-60 minutes or until an inserted tooth pick comes out clean.
+- Bake at 350 degrees for 45-60 minutes or until an inserted toothpick comes out clean.

 - Allow the bread to fully cool before slicing.